 -

 Concentration of capability.
 AGI is expensive to train and run.
-A handful of companies control the frontier models.
+OpenAI ($852B valuation), Anthropic ($380B), and Google collectively dominate frontier models.
+In Q1 2026 alone, these firms and their peers raised nearly $300 billion in venture capital.
 If they capture the regulatory process, competition dies.

 -